-The bill amends the Kansas juvenile justice code to enhance the treatment and management of juvenile offenders, particularly those involved in serious offenses.
-Key changes include increasing the cumulative detention limit for juvenile offenders from 45 to 90 days and establishing stricter minimum and maximum commitment terms for those using firearms during offenses, raising the minimum from six to twelve months and the maximum from eighteen to twenty-four months.
-The bill also introduces new classifications for serious crimes against children under 14, such as aggravated human trafficking and rape, and allows courts to prohibit juvenile offenders from attending the same schools as their victims.
-Additionally, it mandates the Secretary of Corrections to oversee the placement of juvenile offenders in non-foster home beds and to prepare permanency plans for juveniles in custody.
+The bill amends the Kansas juvenile justice code to enhance the management and treatment of juvenile offenders, particularly those involved in serious offenses and firearm-related crimes.
+Key changes include increasing the cumulative detention limit from 45 to 90 days and extending the minimum and maximum commitment periods for juveniles found guilty of firearm offenses from six to twelve months and eighteen to twenty-four months, respectively.
+The bill also introduces new classifications for serious offenses involving victims under 14 years old, such as aggravated human trafficking and sexual exploitation of a child.
+Additionally, it mandates risk assessments to inform sentencing decisions and establishes conditions for juvenile offenders regarding their driver's licenses.

 Statutes affected: